 The best place to add Tusheti to your itinerary is between Tbilisi and Kakheti.
 Omalo is reached by a notoriously treacherous road, the Abano Pass, from Telavi.
 A 4WD and an experienced driver are highly recommended (essential, in fact).
 Note that the Abano Pass is only open for part of the year, usually June through September depending on weather conditions.

 Lagodekhi Protected Areas (3-4 days)

 Another hiking hotspot, Lagodekhi is located in the far-eastern corner of Georgia, close to the border with Azerbaijan.
 The three-day hike to Black Rock Lake and the Daghestani (Russian) border is the most popular trek on offer.
 For something a little tamer, you could chill out in a treehouse instead.

-The best place to add Lagodekhi to your itinerary is after Sighnaghi (it’s less than 50km away).
+The best place to add Lagodekhi to your itinerary is after Sighnaghi (here’s how to travel between the two towns).
 A stopover in Lagodekhi is also a good option if you’re heading overland into Azerbaijan next.
 You can easily travel by bus from the border town of Lagodekhi to Qax, onto Sheki and Baku.

 Abkhazia & Georgia’s Black Sea Coast (5-6 days)